GetResponse vs ActiveCampaign can be a tricky choice, as they both have some great features to offer.

 ActiveCampaign Deliverability Rates

 ActiveCampaign used to be known for its good deliverability rates, at least in most Facebook communities.
-However, in the recent study where GetResponse scored 86%, ActiveCampaign only scores 73%.
+However, in a recent study where GetResponse scored 86%, ActiveCampaign only scores 73%.
 That’s not a huge difference, but it is notable, to say the least.

 Before this test, ActiveCampaign scored at least 90% in the previous ones, which shows why this result is a little strange.
 Still, the study is considered to be pretty reliable.

 However, as we mentioned earlier in the GetResponse section, as long as you follow the best practices, you shouldn’t run into any issues.
 Plus, their support team is also happy to offer advice on getting your emails delivered.

 Overall though, GetResponse surprisingly also wins the deliverability battle.
-The reason I chose GetResponse as the winner is because they published their overall deliverability rate, and in a 3rd party study, it also outperforms ActiveCampaign.
+The reason I chose GetResponse as the winner is that they published their overall deliverability rate, and in a 3rd party study, it also outperforms ActiveCampaign.

 Who Is ActiveCampaign Good For